CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletsApi.md

 apiClient.setPrivateKey("<YOUR_API_PRIVATE_KEY_IN_HEX>");
 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsMPCWalletsApi();
-const vaultId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The vault ID, which you can retrieve by calling [List all vaults](/developers/v2/api-references/wallets--mpc-wallet/list-all-mpc-vaults). const opts = {
+const vaultId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The vault ID, which you can retrieve by calling [List all vaults](/v2/api-references/wallets--mpc-wallet/list-all-mpc-vaults). const opts = {
-  'keyShareHolderGroupType': new CoboWaas2JsApi.KeyShareHolderGroupType(), // KeyShareHolderGroupType | The selected key share group type to retrieve.
-Possible values include: - `MainKeyGroup`: Only [Main Group](https://manuals.cobo.com/en/portal/mpc-wallets/ocw/create-key-share-groups) will be retrieved.  - `SigningKeyGroup`: Only [Signing Group](https://manuals.cobo.com/en/portal/mpc-wallets/ocw/create-key-share-groups) will be retrieved.  - `RecoveryKeyGroup`: Only [Recovery Group](https://manuals.cobo.com/en/portal/mpc-wallets/ocw/create-key-share-groups) will be retrieved.  **Note:** If there's no value selected for `key_group_type`, all key share group types will be retrieved.
+  'keyShareHolderGroupType': new CoboWaas2JsApi.KeyShareHolderGroupType(), // KeyShareHolderGroupType | The selected key share holder group type to retrieve.
+Possible values include: - `MainGroup`: Only [Main Group](https://manuals.cobo.com/en/portal/mpc-wallets/ocw/create-key-share-groups) will be retrieved.  - `SigningGroup`: Only [Signing Group](https://manuals.cobo.com/en/portal/mpc-wallets/ocw/create-key-share-groups) will be retrieved.  - `RecoveryGroup`: Only [Recovery Group](https://manuals.cobo.com/en/portal/mpc-wallets/ocw/create-key-share-groups) will be retrieved.  **Note:** If there's no value selected for `key_share_holder_group_type`, all key share holder group types will be retrieved.
   'limit': 10, // Number | The maximum number of objects to return.
 For most operations, the value range is [1, 50].
   'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID that serves as a starting point for retrieving data in reverse chronological order.
 For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.  - If you set `before` to `infinity`, the last page of data is returned.
   'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID that acts as a starting point for retrieving data in chronological order.
 For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.